 Co-Founder & President

-Ken’s career and life path are driven by a mission to end human trafficking and all forms of servitude with a clear focus on his organization’s mission To Advance Freedom through Knowledge and Strategic Action.
-He could not have predicted that one day he would so fully embrace and be defined by the characteristics that so closely defined his famous ancestors.
+Ken continues his family’s legacy of anti-slavery and educational work as co-founder and president of the Rochester, NY-based nonprofit Frederick Douglass Family Initiatives (FDFI).
+His career and life path are driven by a clear focus on FDFI’s mission“[to] Build Strong Children and to end systems of exploitation and oppression.“ He could not have predicted that one day he would so fully embrace and be defined by the characteristics that so closely defined his famous ancestors.

-In addition, Ken has given lectures about his family history at universities all over the country including Columbia University, Morehouse College, Kennesaw State, UNLV, Tuskegee University, Virginia Tech, California University of Pennsylvania and Yale University.
-Ken appeared in the National Geographic documentary Civil Warriors commemorating the 150th anniversary of the start of the Civil War in April 2010 and he appeared in the History Channel documentary Blood and Glory: The Civil War in Color in April 2015 commemorating the 150th anniversary of the end of the war.
-He recently contributed the afterword to Picturing Frederick Douglass: An Illustrated Biography of the Nineteenth Century’s Most Photographed American published November 2015 (Authors: John Stauffer, Zoe Trodd, Celeste-Marie Bernier with a foreword by Henry Louis Gates, Jr., WW Norton & Company, 2015).
-Ken is honored to have been a keynote speaker at the United Nations on several occasions.
+Ken appeared in both the National Geographic documentary Civil Warriors, commemorating the 150th anniversary of the start of the Civil War, and in the 2015 History Channel documentary Blood and Glory: The Civil War in Color, commemorating the 150th anniversary of the end of the war.
+Ken also appeared in the National Geographic documentary Rise Up: The Legacy of Nat Turner.
+He contributed the afterword to Picturing Frederick Douglass: An Illustrated Biography of the Nineteenth Century’s Most Photographed American (November 2015; authors John Stauffer, Zoe Todd, and Celeste-Marie Bernier, with a foreword by Henry Louis Gates, Jr.) and the foreword to a bicentennial edition of the Narrative of the Life of Frederick Douglass, An American Slave, published in January 2017.

 Click here to submit a speaker request form for Mr. Morris.

 Frederick Douglass: Inventor of the Selfie